prasanvb/sprintBoot/6_api/README.md

 - Custom query methods: Derived queries, JPQL (@Query with JPQL), Native SQL (@Query with nativeQuery=true)

 **AuthorRepository:**
+- Supports basic repository with standard CRUD operations
+- Returns `Iterable<AuthorEntity>` for collection queries
+- Custom query methods
   - Method naming conventions: `ageLessThan(int)` derives `SELECT * FROM authors WHERE age < ?`
   - JPQL queries use entity names: `SELECT a FROM AuthorEntity a WHERE a.age > ?1`
   - Native queries use table names: `SELECT * FROM authors WHERE name = ?`

-- Returns `Iterable<AuthorEntity>` for collection queries
+**BookRepository:**

-**BookRepository:** Basic repository with standard CRUD operations
+- Supports basic repository with standard CRUD operations

-**Concepts:**
-- @Repository stereotype annotation registers bean
-- Spring Data derives queries from method names but limited to simple conditions
-- JPQL is Hibernate Query Language for entity-based queries
-- Native queries bypass Hibernate for direct SQL execution
-- All repository methods benefit from implicit transactions

 #### Service Layer
-**Structure:** Interfaces define contracts, implementations provide logic

 **AuthorService/BookService:**
 - Simple create operations currently, extensible for business logic
-- Methods return full entities (internal use)

 **AuthorServiceImpl/BookServiceImpl:**
 - Annotated with `@Service` for Spring bean registration